ralphwillgoss/howto-learn-react/README.md

 https://reactjs.co/#basic-preface

 ### Setup your development environment
 I went through [js-stack-from-scratch](https://github.com/verekia/js-stack-from-scratch)* to get myself familiar with setting up Node.js, NPM, Yarn, Gulp, Babel and ESLint.
-This tutorial covers many other aspects too (TDD, Redux) but if you do just chapters 1 - 8 it should be a great start.
+This tutorial covers many other aspects such as TDD, Redux, however if you do just chapters 1 - 8 it should be a great start.

 ## Where to next?
 Once you have gone through the above tutorials I would assume a good litmus test would be knowledge of the following: